 The online editorial and curatorial project for systems, non-

-Interview with John Carter by Patrick Morrissey
+Interview with John Carter R.A. by Patrick Morrissey

 ©Copyright Patrick Morrissey and Clive Hancock All rights reserved.

 First Spacer Painting No III 1967.
 Mixed media, 53.4 x 241.4 cm.
 Courtesy Pete Jones